A Year of Power Platform Insights

 Coders and non-coders are seeing the potential to turn business on its head, transforming time-consuming processes into streamlined automated workflows.
 The quest for increased automation is being driven largely by shifting customer expectations and a nonstop search for productivity and efficiency.
 Never have expectations been so high, yet the opportunities so great.

-This is where Robotic Process Automation (RPA) through Microsoft Power Automate can shine.
-It’s one more compelling option in the toolbox to unlock the potential of the Power Platform.
-It sounds a bit menacing and other-worldly.
-But when you do understand, you won’t overinvest, underinvest, or fail to invest entirely.
+This is where robotic process automation (RPA) through Microsoft Power Automate can shine.
+Factor in generative AI and other modern solutions and RPA becomes one of the more compelling options in your Power Platform toolbox.
+Although it sounds a bit menacing and other-worldly, when you do understand, you won’t overinvest, underinvest, or fail to invest entirely.
 So, let’s dive in — and first, be assured, it’s not a robot at all.

 The RPA software market remains a rapidly growing segment of the enterprise software market.
 The RPA software segment’s revenue grew by 31 percent to $2.4 billion in 2021, well above the average worldwide software market growth rate of 16 percent.